Please select a partnership to see additional information:

 Long-term implications for a girl or woman’s health and welfare

-The longer term implications for women who have been subject to FGM Types 1 and 2 are likely to be related to the trauma of the actual procedure.
-Nevertheless, analysis of World Health Organisation data has shown that, as compared to women who have not undergone FGM, women who had been subject to any type of FGM showed an increase in complications in childbirth, worsening with Type 3.
+The longer term implications for women who have been subject to FGM are likely to be related to the trauma of the actual procedure.
+The World Health Organisation highlight that generally speaking, risks from FGM increase with increasing severity (which here corresponds to the amount of tissue damaged), although all forms of FGM are associated with increased health risk.
+Data has shown that, as compared to women who have not undergone FGM, women who had been subject to any type of FGM showed an increase in complications in childbirth, worsening with Type 3.
 Therefore, although Type 3 creates most difficulties, professionals should respond proactively for all FGM types.

 The health problems caused by FGM Type 3 are severe – urinary problems, difficulty with menstruation, pain during sex, lack of pleasurable sensation, psychological problems, infertility, vaginal infections, specific problems during pregnancy and childbirth, including flashbacks.

 Women with FGM Type 3 require special care during pregnancy and childbirth.